-Jurnal Bina Mulia Hukum uses double-blind reviewed journal published by Faculty of Law Universitas Padjadjaran.
-This journal is available in print and online and highly respects the publication ethics and avoids any type of plagiarism.
-This statement explains the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor in chief, the editorial board, the peer-reviewers and the publisher (Faculty of Law Universitas Padjadjaran).
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+ACTA DIURNAL Jurnal Ilmu Hukum Kenotariatan is a peer-reviewed journal published by Master of Notarial Law Faculty of Law Universitas Padjadjaran.
+This journal is available in print and online and highly respects the publication ethic and avoids any type of plagiarism.
+This statement explains the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor in chief, the editorial board, the peer-reviewers and the.
+This statement under is based on COPE’s Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication.
-The publication of an article in a peer-reviewed journal of Bina Mulia Hukum is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed journal of Acta Diurnal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

-Faculty of Law, Universitas Padjadjaran as the publisher of Jurnal Bina Mulia Hukum takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical behavior and other responsibilities.
+Master of Notarial Law Faculty of Law Universitas Padjadjaran as publisher of Acta Diurnal takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical behavior and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Faculty of Law Universitas Padjadjaran and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, Master of Notarial Law Faculty of Law Universitas Padjadjaran and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

-The editor of the Jurnal Bina Mulia Hukum is responsible for deciding which of the articles submitted to the journal should be published.
+Publication decisions.
+The editor of Acta Diurnal is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editors may confer with other editors or reviewers in making this decision.
+The editors may co nfer with other editors or reviewers in making this decision.

 Fair play.
 The editor at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.